MEDIC ST 4014BHO - Medical and Scientific Attachment 2 Part 2

-Course Code MEDIC ST 4014BHO Course Medical and Scientific Attachment 2 Part 2 Coordinating Unit Medicine Term Semester 2 Level Undergraduate Location/s Teaching Hospitals Units 2 Contact Attachments, common program & research Available for Study Abroad and Exchange N Prerequisites MEDIC ST 4000AHO, MEDIC ST 4013AHO, MEDIC ST 4014AHO, MEDIC ST 4015AHO, MEDIC ST 4016AHO, MEDIC ST 4017AHO and MEDIC ST 4018AHO in addition to all previous years core courses, or by approval of the Dean of Medicine Restrictions Available to MBBS students only Course Description Students will be offered options for three-week medical and scientific attachments.
+Course Code MEDIC ST 4014BHO Course Medical and Scientific Attachment 2 Part 2 Coordinating Unit Medical Studies Term Semester 2 Level Undergraduate Location/s Teaching Hospitals Units 2 Contact Attachments, common program & research Available for Study Abroad and Exchange N Prerequisites MEDIC ST 4000AHO, MEDIC ST 4013AHO, MEDIC ST 4014AHO, MEDIC ST 4015AHO, MEDIC ST 4016AHO, MEDIC ST 4017AHO and MEDIC ST 4018AHO in addition to all previous years core courses, or by approval of the Dean of Medicine Restrictions Available to MBBS students only Course Description Students will be offered options for three-week medical and scientific attachments.
 These attachments will have a structured program of learning activities and may be used to offer a student the opportunity for: immersion in a broad spectrum of clinical or non-clinical specialty areas and their scientific underpinning; additional research; or directed remediation.

 Course Coordinator: Professor Mark Boyd

 The full timetable of all activities for this course can be accessed from Course Planner.As each MSA is coordinated and delivered externally, timetables vary.
 Details of the timetable are made available to the student via the MLTU site or via direct contact with the site clinical supervisor prior to their commencement.

 1. Provide students with the opportunity for immersion in a broad spectrum of speciality areas

 2. Focus on the clinical and scientific aspects of a specialty or discipline

 3. Continue the spirals of learning which began in Years 1-3

 4. Integrate the clinical and scientific disciplines relevant to the topic

 5. Include time to critically read and review relevant literature